 EMBARKATION FROM QUITO

 Our adventure begins in the city of Quito, Capital of Ecuador.
 After taking a short 30- minute flight from Quito to the Amazon city of Coca, located in the Province of San Francisco de Orellana, we will transfer to the dock and board our motorized canoe to begin our journey down the river for approximately an hour and a half, taking in the first sights and sounds of the Amazon.
 Soon, we will reach the Anakonda Amazon Cruises and receive our welcome aboard.

 Once we have settled into the Anakonda Amazon Cruises, we will be joined by expert local naturalist guides who will provide us with a brief and informative introduction to the Ecuadorian Amazon, after which guests will have their first opportunity todiscover the exciting features of our cruise ship: spacious social areas, comfortable suites, and the observation deck that allows us to admire the changing rainforest landscape as we glide down the Napo River.

 After dinner, we will plunge straight into the Amazon by going for a nighttime forest walk to observe the forest’s nocturnal activity and experience the thrill of the vivid noises and aromas that come from so much biodiversity.

-Visiting the Pañacocha Biological Corridor
+DAY 2: The Pañacocha Biological Corridor